pattern

 used to show one's anger, surprise, or frustration

-Ex: Bloody hell, I just spilled coffee all over my laptop.
+Ex: Bloody hell, I forgot my passport.

 said to someone who is annoyingly quiet when they are expected to speak